Huang999-lab/MMI_code/README.md

 MMI_Kopplers_symmetrical

-this is TBC Boundary conditions
+this is TBC Boundary conditions from Herr Roth